fp-cli/entity-command/README.md

 		One or more IDs of comments to update.

 	--<field>=<value>
 		One or more fields to update.
-See wp_update_comment().
+See fp_update_comment().

 **EXAMPLES**

     # Update comment.
-    $ wp comment update 123 --comment_author='That Guy'
+    $ fp comment update 123 --comment_author='That Guy'
     Success: Updated comment 123.

-### wp menu
+### fp menu

 Lists, creates, assigns, and deletes the active theme's navigation menus.

 ~~~
-wp menu
+fp menu
 ~~~

-See the [Navigation Menus](https://developer.wordpress.org/themes/functionality/navigation-menus/) reference in the Theme Handbook.
+See the [Navigation Menus](https://developer.finpress.org/themes/functionality/navigation-menus/) reference in the Theme Handbook.

 **EXAMPLES**

     # Create a new menu
-    $ wp menu create "My Menu"
+    $ fp menu create "My Menu"
     Success: Created menu 200.

     # List existing menus
-    $ wp menu list
+    $ fp menu list
     +---------+----------+----------+-----------+-------+
     | term_id | name     | slug     | locations | count |
     +---------+----------+----------+-----------+-------+